 Housing for Continuing Students

-Housing for continuing students (i.e. sophomores, juniors, seniors) will be located in Glass Hall, South Morlan Hall, Sandhu Residence Center, and the Davis and Harris Apartments.
+Housing for continuing students (i.e. sophomores, juniors, seniors) will be located in Glass Hall, South Morlan Hall, Sandhu Residence Center and the Davis, Harris and Panther Village apartments.

 The residence life area is an active place.
 Students live in small, community–based groups.
 They take an active role in shaping that community through programs and activities with the assistance of a resident advisor student staff and a live–in professional staff.

-Additional facilities enhancing the residence life area include the Cheverton Commons on the basement level of Henley Hall.
-Included in this vibrant gathering place for residents are a convenience store, media room with a large screen television, Chapman University Radio, a small recently renovated fully sustainable gym, and a recreation area with billiards and table tennis.
-A kitchen area is also available in Morlan Hall for any resident student's use.
+Additional facilities enhancing the residence life area include the Doti--Struppa rock--climbing wall in the Sandhu Residence Center and Cheverton Commons on the basement level of Henley Hall.
+Included in this vibrant gathering place for residents are a convenience store, media room with a large screen television, Chapman University Radio, a small recently renovated fully sustainable gym and a recreation area with billiards and table tennis.
+A kitchen area is also available in Morlan Hall for any resident students' use.

 New student orientation provides programming that welcomes and facilitates the smooth transition of incoming students and their families to the campus community.
 Through fall and spring orientation, students acquire the knowledge and resources to prepare them for classes and opportunities, responsibilities and experiences associated with being a member of the Chapman University community.
 Families gain important information about the values, traditions and resources of Chapman that will equip them to become partners in the educational journey of their students.